 - Cook a little extra dinner and save some for lunch the next day.
 You could make quiche, homemade pizza slices, salmon patties, roast vegetables, noodle salads or sausages.
 A freezer brick or frozen drink can help keep this food fresh.

-We are increasing the availability of healthy food and drink options in school canteens to make the healthy choice the easy choice.
-Learn more about the Healthy School Canteens Strategy.
+Guided by the Healthy School Canteens Strategy, we are increasing the availability of healthy food and drink options in canteens at NSW public schools to make the healthy choice the easy choice.
+Visit Nutrition at School to learn more.